 Soy Canada supports the establishment and adherence to domestic and international science-based MRLs related to pesticides in the export of soybeans and soy products.
 Soy Canada supports the utilization of harmonized MRLs in import markets, joint reviews of pesticide products, and mutual recognition of MRLs between regulatory bodies.
 In cases where Canada or export nations are missing or have misaligned MRLs, Soy Canada supports:

-Soy Canada supports the Canada Grains Council ‘Market Acceptance Policy for Pesticide Use’ used to identify markets of interest, pesticides and generate risk assessments used to produce grower advisories and recommendations to the soybean value chain.
+Soy Canada supports the concept of a market acceptance policy for pesticide use used to identify markets of interest, pesticides and generate risk assessments used to produce grower advisories and recommendations.

 Annual Canadian Grain Commission (CGC) Soybean Harvest Survey

 Soy Canada supports the participation of soybean value chain members in the annual CGC harvest survey for soybeans and the collection of regional and national soybean samples for physical and composition analysis.